-Among the 66 matched COR trainees, there were increased perceptions that rescue breathing is effective in managing an opioid overdose after the COR training compared to before it (Figure 5, Z=-5.248, p<.001).
+Among the 36 matched COR trainees, there were increased perceptions that rescue breathing is effective in managing an opioid overdose after the COR training compared to before it (Figure 5, Z=-3.205, p<.001).

-Of particular interest, we identified that after the COR training, participants were substantially more likely to strongly agree that they could effectively reverse an opioid overdose without any additional information or training (Figure 6, Z=-5.267, p<.001).
+We also noted that after the COR training, participants expressed stronger perceptions of confidence that intranasal naloxone/Narcan spray can manage an opioid overdose (Figure 6, Z=-2.496, p=.013).

-We also found that participants were significantly more likely to report being very confident in administering naloxone/Narcan intranasally to someone who has overdosed after taking the COR training, compared to before (Figure 7, Z=-5.454, p<.001).
-In addition, participants were significantly more likely to report being very confident in administering rescue breathing to someone who has overdosed after taking the COR training, compared to before (Figure 8, Z=-3.722, p=.001).
+We also found that participants were significantly more likely to report being very confident in administering naloxone/Narcan intranasally to someone who has overdosed after taking the COR training, compared to before (Figure 7, Z=-3.624, p<.001).
+In addition, participants were significantly more likely to report being very confident in administering rescue breathing to someone who has overdosed after taking the COR training, compared to before (Figure 8, Z=-3.153, p<.001).